calblueprint/constitution/Current_Constitution.md

 1. Every semester, an election must occur to determine the Executive Committee for the following term.
 2. Prior to elections, the Executive Committee shall survey the general membership for nominations.
 A nomination is only invalidated if the nominee refuses the nomination.
 3. During elections, eligible general members will vote.
 Eligibility will be determined by the Executive Committee.
-Elections shall occur during general meeting only with a full quorum of the eligible voting membership.
+Elections shall occur during general meeting only with a quorum of two-thirds<sup>1</sup> the eligible voting membership.
 4. The Executive Committee shall determine the procedures of nomination and campaign in the bylaws.

 ## V. MEETINGS